 Description

-On October 5, 2023, the Borough President’s Office released The Comprehensive Plan for Brooklyn with data-backed recommendations across four categories: land use, budget, advocacy, and outreach.
-The Plan also includes four frameworks that apply its recommendations spatially across Brooklyn: resilient infrastructure and jobs, housing growth & parking demand management, health and wellness economy, and healthy streets & environment.
-For more details, read the press release here.
-HST is proud to support Borough President Antonio Reynoso’s vision for a healthier, more equitable Brooklyn.
+On October 4, 2023, the Office of Brooklyn Borough President Reynoso released The Comprehensive Plan for Brooklyn with data-backed recommendations across four categories: land use, budget, advocacy, and outreach.
+The Comprehensive Plan also includes four frameworks that apply their recommendations spatially across Brooklyn: resilient infrastructure and jobs, housing growth & parking demand management, health and wellness economy, and healthy streets & environment.
+HST is proud to support Brooklyn Borough President Antonio Reynoso’s vision for a healthier, more equitable Brooklyn.